 Hyperopia is another word for farsightedness, this condition is where distant objects may appear clear, but objects that are nearby look blurry or distorted.
 Hyperopia occurs when the eyeball is shorter than normal and light entering the eye is focused behind the retina.

 Astigmatism is typically caused by an irregularly shaped cornea and causes blurred vision, regardless of distance.
 A healthy cornea is symmetrical and round (think of a basketball) but a cornea with astigmatism has an oblong shape (like a football).
 The abnormal shape causes light to focus on the retina in multiple points instead of a single focus.
 Astigmatism can occur alone or in combination with myopia and hyperopia.

 Presbyopia is a condition that typically develops between ages 40 and 50 and makes it more difficult to see very close.
 It can be corrected with bifocals or reading glasses, but usually can’t be corrected by LASIK or some other refractive surgery.

-If you are experiencing blurry vision, please contact Rosenbaum Eye & Laser Center to schedule an appointment with Dr. Rosenbaum.
+If you are experiencing blurry vision, please contact Rosenbaum Eye & Laser Center to schedule an appointment with Our Doctors.
 We can help diagnose your refractive error and explore treatment options.